Now What: 10 Steps to Protect Yourself in the Wake of the National Public Data Breach

 In the wake of the recent National Public Data (“NPD”) breach, millions of Americans are grappling with the unsettling realization that their personal information—including Social Security numbers—may be in the hands of cybercriminals.
 This can be frightening and overwhelming.
 But you have more power than you realize to take control of the situation.

 Though the litigation, scrutiny, finger-pointing, forensic audit, and criminal investigations related to this event will continue for years, people will, understandably, want to do something now.
 Since identity theft recovery is one of our thriving practice areas, we are well-versed in the financial, mental, reputational, and emotional damage that it can cause.
-Here's what we’ve learned about fighting it and what you can do to be proactive in protecting yourself.
+Here's what we’ve learned about fighting it and what you can do to protect yourself proactively.

 First, understand that we’re not here to sugar-coat things.
 The scale of the breach is deeply concerning, as it opens the door to identity theft, financial fraud, and other forms of financial exploitation that could haunt victims for years.
 The ease with which hackers accessed this information is a stark reminder of the vulnerabilities in how companies like NPD handle records containing our most private details.
 While the road ahead is uncertain, taking the right steps now can help you safeguard your financial future and ensure that your identity remains secure.
 The consequences will be potentially devastating for those affected.